 As Shen Fever intensifies, Candance turns to her photography blog, NY Ghost.
 Her blog becomes a de facto news source where readers requested pictures of their old neighborhoods and favorite places in New York.
+Much like in real life, this calls for some critical media literacy skills to navigate.
 The blog is a treasure trove of nostalgia as well as a platform for survivors to communicate and express sorrows over their current situation.
 Even as readership dwindles due to Shen Fever, Candance still continues to blog and draft posts for NY Ghost.
 Why?
 A partial answer is provided through a quote from Bob, a former IT guy who leads a survival group:

 “The internet is the flattening of time.
 It is the place where the past and the present exist on a single plane.
 But proportionally, because the present calcifies into the past, even now, even as we speak, perhaps it is more accurate to say that the internet almost wholly consists of the past.
 It is a place we go to commune with the past.”

 For us in 2021, the internet is both an homage to the past, but also a desperate attempt to exist in the present.
 The internet and social media keep us connected to the world.
 It’s a way for us to be able to find purpose and solace during troubled times.
 While it’s not inherently bad, the nature of technology can be all-consuming and counteractive, much like dwelling on the past.